-6.3.6 Environmental Management Programme
+3.4.6 Draft Environmental Management Programme

-An Environmental Management Programme (EMPr) has been compiled and is attached as Appendix E.
+A Draft Environmental Management Programme (EMPr) has been compiled and is attached as Appendix D.

-This EMPr serves as a guideline document for the construction and operation of the proposed infrastructure to ensure safe work procedures and prevent unnecessary environmental impacts.
+This EMPr serves as a document for the mitigation measures applicable during construction, operation and decommissioning of the proposed infrastructure to ensure safe work procedures and prevent environmental impacts.
 The EMPr contains guidelines, operating procedures and rehabilitation/pollution control requirements which will be binding after approval of the EMPr.
-It is essential that the EMP be carefully studied, understood, implemented and adhered to at all times.
+It is essential that the EMPr be carefully studied, understood, implemented and adhered to at all times.
 Expansion or adaptation of this management plan may be required in specific circumstances.
 The document describes mitigation measures for possible impacts associated with the proposed infrastructure.